Konnor-Filip/Learn2Surf/Modules/Authentication/Multifactor2of2/GroupActivity.md

 To start the role play, the gatekeeper will say "I need to see ______ and ______ forms of authentication to get through the gate."
 The blanks are the two types of authentication that were provided in the envelope.

-Next a personnel will approach the gate and show the two types of authentication requested by the gatekeeper.
+Next, a student with the personnel role will approach the gate and show the two types of authentication requested by the gatekeeper.

 Then the Authenticator will check the color/symbols of the authentication that the personnel showed.
 If they are correct, the authenticator will say "Authentication Matched".
 If one does not match, they will say "_____ Matches but ______ does not".
 Else if neither matches they will say "Authentication Denied"